Darkness: Technical

 The color of a point, on a standard 24-bit computer display, is defined by three RGB (red, green, blue) values, each ranging from 0–255.
 When the red, green, and blue components of a pixel are fully illuminated (255,255,255), the pixel appears white; when all three components are unilluminated (0,0,0), the pixel appears black.

 Cultural

 Artistic

 Artists use darkness to emphasize and contrast the presence of light.
 Darkness can be used as a counterpoint to areas of lightness to create leading lines and voids.
 Such shapes draw the eye around areas of the painting.
 Shadows add depth and perspective to a painting.
-See chiaroscuro for a discussion of the uses of such contrasts in visual media.

 Color paints are mixed together to create darkness, because each color absorbs certain frequencies of light.
 Theoretically, mixing together the three primary colors, or the three secondary colors, will absorb all visible light and create black.
 In practice, it is difficult to prevent the mixture from taking on a brown tint.